 Tip: Hungary still has its own currency called Forint (HUF).
 Euro cash is not accepted!

 Local tour guides can really add something extra to your trip, to learn and see things you would not know about on your own.
 Or book your activity or entrance ticket in advance to skip the lines.
-Check out these suggestions.
+Check out thee tours on Viator and Get Your Guide.

 When to go